-When I signed up for health insurance coverage for my wife and myself I did a lot of research.
-It would have been simpler if we were covered under an employer plan but we are both self-employed so the available coverage plans are both limited and varied.
-If “both limited and varied” confuses you it is only indicative of what signing up for your own health insurance is.
-So again I say I did a lot of research and number crunching and came up with a plan.
+When I signed up for health insurance coverage for my wife and myself, I did a great deal of research.
+It would have been simpler if we were covered under an employer plan, but we are both self-employed so the available coverage plans are both limited and varied.
+If “both limited and varied” confuse you, it is only indicative of what signing up for your own health insurance is.
+So again, I say I did a great deal of research and number crunching to finally come up with a plan.
 We are relatively healthy so the high deductible plans were appealing.
-I considered that what we were getting was a low-cost catastrophe insurance that insured, not our health, but the “just in case” scenario of a major medical event not bankrupting us.
-In short we pay for everything until we hit our deductible and then the insurance kicks in.
-That being decided we had one other choice: prescriptions or no prescriptions.
+I considered the plan we chose as a low-cost catastrophe insurance that insured not our health, but the “just in case” scenario of a major medical event not bankrupting us.
+In short, we pay for everything out of pocket until we hit our deductible and then our insurance kicks in.
+After making that decision, we had one other choice: prescriptions or no prescriptions.

-Having the prescription component added a significant cost to the already high cost of our “low” cost high deductible plan.
-Having little or no prescriptions that we were taking we opted for excluding the prescription component entirely.
-Before the ink was dry on the signature pages of our brand new health insurance there was a medical event that added more prescriptions to the mix.
+Including the prescription component in our plan added a significant cost to the already high cost of our “low” cost high deductible plan.
+We had very few or no prescriptions we were taking, so we opted for excluding the prescription component entirely.
+Before the ink was dry on the signature pages of our brand new health insurance, a medical event occurred adding more prescriptions to the mix.
 Now what?
 I walked into our local Pharmacy ready to pay for them all out-of-pocket.
 Before they even rang in the prescription they offered me a Prescription Savings Plan.
-Usually I just ignore these promotional tidbits but for some reason I listened.
-Once I did I was glad that I took the time because for $20 for an individual or $35 for a family, for the year, I was able to get a savings plan that gave us a deep discount on those prescriptions.
-In fact I was going to save more than $20 that day.
-I signed up and went on my way.
+Usually, I just ignore these promotional tidbits, but for some reason, I listened.
+I sure was glad I took the time to listen because, with $20 for an individual or $35 for a family annual fee, I was able to get a savings plan that gave us a deep discount on those prescriptions.
+In fact, I was going to save more than $20 that day.
+I signed up immediately and went on my way.
 The year went by and I used the plan over and over again.

 Fast forward to last week when I went in to pick up the prescriptions again.
-They range me up for a 90 day and a 30 day refill on two different prescriptions.
+They rang me up for a 90-day and a 30-day refill on two different prescriptions.
 The total was $47.55.
-The total made me perk up and we realized that the Prescription Savings Plan had run out.
-A couple of keystrokes and an exchange of the $20 enrollment fee again and my total went down to $35 and change.
-With the enrollment fee taken out the prescriptions were only $15.
-Incidentally, saving me over $32 just on those two refills.
-Doing a little math I come up with $410.60 to pay for just those two prescriptions for the year without the plan.
-With the plan we are at $100 for those same two prescriptions.
+The total made me perk up and I realized the Prescription Savings Plan had run out.
+With a couple of keystrokes, an exchange of the $20 enrollment fee again and my total went down to $35 and some change.
+With the enrollment fee taken out, the prescriptions were only $15.
+Incidentally, that fee saved me over $32 just on those two refills.
+After doing a little math, I figured it would have cost $410.60 to pay for those two prescriptions for a year without the plan.
+With the plan, we are at $100 for those same two prescriptions.
 Saving $350 a year by paying $20 made a lot of sense.

-Depending on what kind of plan you have for your medical and prescriptions it might make sense to do a little research and talk with your pharmacy.
-They may just have something that can make your hard decision a little easier.
-After all it never hurts to ask and listen.
+Depending on what kind of plan you have for your medical and prescriptions, it might make sense to do a little research and talk with your pharmacy.
+They may just have something to make your hard decision a little easier.
+After all, it never hurts to ask and listen.
 You may just be able to save a few of those hard-earned dollars.